CartoDB/carto-vl-training/README.md

 # CARTO VL training

 Welcome to the CARTO VL training.
 This repository will support a training session covering several CARTO VL topics.
 It will lead you from the basics of creating a map to advanced techniques for developing powerful interactive visualizations.

+We recommend reviewing these slides first for a quick overview of how and why CARTO VL is useful for you: [http://bit.ly/carto-vl-training](http://bit.ly/carto-vl-training)

-After reading this guide, you will be able to create your first CARTO VL map.
+After completing these training modules, you will be able to create your first CARTO VL map.
 We also link to the [CARTO VL documentation](https://carto.com/developers/carto-vl/) and [guides](https://carto.com/developers/carto-vl/guides/introduction/) throughout, so you have resources for further information.
 After you go through the training, please send us your feedback about the session so we can improve the documentation and guides.

 ## What is CARTO VL?